jackdempsey/letus/README.md

 }
 ```

-And then use it like: `fix the issue with the api`
+And then use it like: `$ fix the issue with the api`
 Note: above is ZSH, YMMV with your shell of choice.